Kurlan/scrappy-home-automation/_posts/2017-01-29-setting-up-pi.md

 ```shell
 sudo rasp-config
 ```
 This will open the configuration tool.
-Navigate to `change_pass` and change your password.
-After that, navigate to `ssh` and enable the `ssh` server on your Pi.
+Navigate the menu and change your password.
+After that, and enable the `ssh` server on your Pi.
 Next, setup your wi-fi by clicking on the network icon in the top right hand side of the GUI.
 You should be able to identify your wi-fi network.
 Click on it and enter the proper credentials.
 Test your wi-fi by removing the network cable and running the `ping` command or opening the GUI browser.

 You should now be able to `ssh` into your Raspberry Pi 3 (from a host on the same wi-fi) with the hostname `raspberrypi` or `raspberrypi.local` or by directly connecting to the IP by running `sudo ifconfig`.
 The username will be `pi` and the password will be the one you just configured.
 If you are having issues with the hostname you might want to take a look at a project called [avahi](http://avahi.org).